 No Recording Information during Sessions

-During the conferences and meetings, attendees are prohibited from using photography, video, or record information during scientific sessions.
+During the conferences, attendees are prohibited from using photography, video, or recording devices during scientific sessions and poster sessions.

 Child and Family Care Resources